Veterans’ Preference in Federal Hiring

 Now that you know what the various authorities are, the next step is to understand the two types of job announcements: Merit Promotion and Delegated Examining Unit (or Delegated Examining Organization – DEU/DEO).

 Merit Promotion (MP) announcements are open to current federal employees and selected others.
 DEU announcements are open to the general public – anyone can apply.
-A vacancy can be advertised as a MP announcement or both as an MP or DEU.
+A vacancy can be advertised as an MP announcement or both as an MP and DEU.
 If the announcement is both MP and DEU, you have to apply to both announcements to be considered under the rules that apply to that type of announcement.

 Merit Promotion

 Veterans’ preference does not apply to MP announcements.
 However, veterans can apply to MP announcements so long as the announcement is open to individuals outside the agency advertising the vacancy.
 The Veterans Employment Opportunity Act (VEOA) gives veterans the status to apply to MP announcements, but no preference after that.
-So unless the MP announcement says “only current employees of the XYZ department may apply”, you can apply for the job.
+Unless the MP announcement says “only current employees of the XYZ department may apply”, you can apply for the job.

 Normally the announcement will say something like “Open to status applicants (that’s you!)” or “open to all federal employees and certain categories of preference eligibles (that’s you, too!)” or something similar.
-Remember, VEOA gives you the status to apply, but after that, veterans’ preference does not apply to a MP announcement.
+Remember, VEOA gives you the status to apply, but after that, veterans’ preference does not apply to an MP announcement.

 Delegated Examining Unit